 The objectives of this experiment are to understand the concepts of adjusting the voltage and frequency outputs of a three-phase synchronous generator and then synchronizing it with the grid.
 The effects of field current and speed variations on the generator output power are also demonstrated.

 Three-phase wound-rotor synchronous generators are the main source of electrical power worldwide.
 They require a prime mover and an exciter in order to generate power.
 The prime mover can be a turbine spun by fluid (gas or liquid), thus the sources of the fluid can be water running off a dam through a long nozzle, steam from water evaporated using burned coal, etc. Most power plants including coal, nuclear, natural gas, fuel oil, and others utilize synchronous generators.

+Principles

+Synchronous machines rely on the rotating magnetic field concept introduced for induction machines.
+Three-phase currents, flowing in the machine’s stator, produce a rotating magnetic field of constant magnitude at a desired frequency.
+The difference between the synchronous and asynchronous machines is that the latter has shorted windings or a “squirrel cage” on the rotor side, while synchronous machines have a fixed magnetic field on the rotor side.
+This magnetic field is either provided by an exciter or permanent magnets.
+Permanent magnet synchronous machines are becoming more common due to their high efficiency and compact size, but they typically utilize rare earth material, which is undesirable from a strategic material availability perspective.
+The term synchronous is used, because the rotor magnetic field, which is independent from the stator, locks to the rotating magnetic field and causes the rotor to spin at the same speed (or synchronous speed) as the stator’s rotating magnetic field.

 Exciters provide the DC field for the generator and can be brushed or brushless.
 The setup utilized in this demonstration is a brushed exciter, where DC is applied to the rotor winding (field) of the synchronous machine through internal brushes and slip rings.
 Permanent magnet excitation is also possible but beyond the scope of this experiment.

 In order to connect the generator at one plant to the electrical grid, three factors in the generator output voltages must match those of the grid: magnitude, frequency, and phase sequence.
-While automatic synchronizers are usually utilized in large power plants, a simple method is used in this video for “manual” synchronization.
+While automatic synchronizers are usually utilized in large power plants, a simple method is used in this video for manual synchronization.
 This method is the “three-lamp method.”
+The method provides the visual inspection of having the three phases on the generator side and the grid side of the same magnitude, frequency, and phase sequence when all the lamps turn off due to the matching voltages, whose differential amount, seen by the lamps, is zero.